-Reports to be submitted to: IPA before EDIS IPA under EDIS ENPI (Centralised) ENPI (Decentralised)
+Reports to be submitted to: IPA centralised / decentralised with ex ante control IPA decentralised without ex- ante control ENPI (Centralised) ENPI (Decentralised)

-COMMISSION X X Сору
+EU Delegation X Copy X Сору

-ADMINISTRATIVE OFFICE X (CFCU) X Сору X
+Administrative Office X (CFCE) X Сору X

 Reports must contain, as a minimum, the information detailed below.
+Reports must be discussed in the Quarterly Steering Committees.
+The Steering Committees will be called by the CA in agreement with the RTA.
 Reports must also be submitted on time as specified below.
 If minimum reporting requirements are not met, the designated authority as described above, reserves the right to review or suspend funding of a Twinning project (prior approval of this decision by the Commission is needed in all cases).
 Absence of feedback within 45 days of presentation of reports is considered to signify tacit approval.

-Templates are provided in Annex C4 to this manual.
+Templates are provided in Annex C4 to this Manual.